Skip to Content

 The Test Explorer sidebar (Testing icon in the Activity Bar) lists all discovered tests.
 You can run tests at any level: individual test, file, or folder.

-Tests are grouped into Explore (from explore/) and Tests (from tests/).
+Tests are grouped by project folders such as Tests (from tests/) and, when present, Explore (from explore/).
 Multi-workspace projects show project-level nodes.

 Right-click for Debug: right-click any Play button and select Debug Test to run with breakpoints.
 See Debugging.